So, let’s do a combo celebration by reading a book about a little chicken—I mean dragon—to someone you care for today.

 This sweet book is all about certain moments (usually ones you don’t enjoy) that seem to take forever, but others (usually ones you do enjoy) that seem to go so quickly.
 Who can’t relate to that?
 Gabi Snyder’s lyrical text and Stephanie Graegin’s darling illustrations depict a story of a child who grapples with the concept of time and themes of mindfulness as they anticipate and then experience a family vacation.
 Complete with back matter that includes steps for how to appreciate the “here and now,” this book has something for everyone.
 Love it!

+Read this review on Goodreads and Amazon.
+Did you read and like this book?
+One of the best ways to support authors and illustrators is to post reviews for their books.
+Support an author/illustrator today by leaving a review on Goodreads or Amazon!
 It’s the time of year when those of us who live in the northeast start thinking of snow.
 As an adult, I dread the shoveling, but I do remember how thrilled I was to wake up to a yard blanketed in snow and learn that I had a snow day off from school!
 This book captures the magic of snow from a child’s point of view:

 This lyrical picture book is a beautiful ode to the snow.
 Told from the point of view of child, this story follows a day in his life, beginning when he wakes up to see his yard blanketed in white and ending with a warm fire, snuggles, and I love yous.
 Laura Gehl’s soothing rhyme and Sonia Sánchez’s dreamy illustrations in a muted color palette make this the perfect winter bedtime story.